 Breathing should be slow, smooth, prolonged (like in three-part breath), and deep enough to fill the lungs.
 The abdomen and chest will expand and fall as you breathe in and out.

-We emphasize that there should be no strain during Ujjayi breathing.
+We emphasize that there should be no strain during Ujjayi pranayama.
 It takes some work initially.
-Over time Ujjayi breathing becomes graceful and effortless.
+Over time, Ujjayi breathing becomes graceful and effortless.

 Recommended Yoga Mudras and Sitting Posture

 Yoga mudras (hand gestures) should align with functional or spiritual goals.
-Adi Mudra or Udana Vayu Mudra are ideal for beginners learning Ujjayi Pranayama.
+Adi Mudra or Udana Vayu Mudra are ideal for beginners who are learning Ujjayi Pranayama.
 Use Chin mudra or Chinmaya mudra if you follow up pranayama with meditation.
-The Kapha Nashak Mudra can help decrease the Kapha imbalance - congestion in the throat/chest or digestive system.

-The Pranayama can be done in a variety of yoga poses while sitting, kneeling, or standing.
-The following are suitable sitting or supine positions for Ujjayi breathing:
+The Ocean Breath can be done in a variety of yoga poses while sitting, kneeling, or standing.
+The following are suitable sitting or supine positions for Ujjayi:

 Easy Pose – Sukhasana